cloudflare/cloudflare-docs/products/warp-client/src/content/teams/Windows-Teams.md

 1. Review your configuration
 1. Click **Create**.

 Congratulations!
-Intune is now configured to deploy the Cloudflare WARP client.
+Intune is now configured to deploy the Cloudflare WARP Client.

 <div id="manual-configuration">